What to use on clogged pores: Salicylic acid or benzoyl peroxide?

 - Irritating hair products, such as hair removers

-- Skin products that cause sensitivity to the sun (ones containing lime or spices)
+- Skin products that cause sensitivity to the sun (including ones containing citric acid or spices)

 - Abrasive and drying skin products

 Finally, refraining from washing or using any other medications on the area you treat with benzoyl peroxide for at least an hour after use is advised.
 If you're not sure whether salicylic acid or benzoyl peroxide are for you but want to improve your skin, here are some helpful tips for you to consider that could help in your journey towards clear skin:

 - Wash your face twice daily with a gentle cleanser.